bartosz-antosik/vscode-spellright/README.md

 Forces **switching spelling language** for the following part of the document or until next <code>spellcheck&#8208;language&nbsp;CODE</code> command. `CODE` is language code according to used spellcheck background service, typically in a LANGUAGE or LANGUAGE-COUNTRY format (e.g.: "en", "fr", "en-US", "en-GB", "fr-CA", "pl-PL" etc.) If `CODE` is empty switches **back to default spelling language**.

-Forces turning spelling **OFF** for the entire document despite global settings.

 `spellcheck-off` (alternative syntax: `spellcheck: off`)

-Forces turning spelling **OFF** for the entire document despite global settings.
+Forces spelling **OFF** for the entire document despite global settings.

 `spellcheck-on` (alternative syntax: `spellcheck: on`)

-Forces turning spelling **ON** for the entire document despite global settings.
+Forces spelling **ON** for the entire document despite global settings.
 Has higher priority than turning spelling off with both *In-Document* `spellcheck-off` command and `.spellignore` patterns.

 ## Ignore file